 A clinic social worker calls all new clients a month or two before we are ready to schedule your first appointment.
 This allows us to hear about any updates in your life since the original referral and provides an opportunity to discuss any questions you might have about the clinic.
 The social worker also determines if you should see one or two of our clinicians at your first appointment based on your current needs and situation.
 If you have a change of address or phone number, please ensure you call our admin staff at 416-535-8501 ext.
 30985.

 At your initial appointment, you can expect to meet with one or possibly two members of our clinical staff typically from psychology and/or from psychiatry.
 CAMH is a teaching hospital and we are helping to train students in the assessment and care for trans clients.
 You will be informed of any students who are involved in your assessment sessions.
 If you have concerns about this, please discuss this with clinic staff.

 Initial appointments are typically 90 minutes in length.
 Except for the gender and sexuality-specific questions, this looks much like a general psychiatry consultation.
 The clinic follows the standards set out in the World Professional Association for Transgender Health (WPATH) Standard of Care.
-We will ask you about your goals related to gender transitioning and any other related goals you may have.
-As well, we will assess the stress of gender dysphoria, your history and supports.
-You will also be asked about any mental health needs you may have currently or in the past.
-If, during your interview, you have any concerns about why a particular question is being asked, please let your interviewer know, and he or she can explain the rationale.
+We will ask you about your goals related to your gender journey and any other related goals you may have.
+We work from a client centred perspective and will work to support you in meeting your goals.

 After your initial appointment: